-App Routines are defined per app.
-In other words, an app routine is only visible within the app it is defined.
-Although other apps will not be able to use it, any screen inside the app is able to use the app routine.
+App Routines are restricted to the app they are created in.
+For example, if you create an app routine in the Contacts App, you will not be able to access it in the Activities App.
+However any screen inside the app is able to use the app routine.

-Furthermore, let's assume there is a form we want our customers to fill out.
-When we receive their input, we want to convert it to uppercase, as well as remove any blank spaces.
+In this Contact Form app, there is a form we want our customers to fill out.
+When we receive their input, we want to:

 Where to Create App Routines